The Story of The Farmer's Three Daughters (Icelandic fairy tale): Finnish-Swedish people

-In another Finnish-Swedish tale, from Nyland, the King of England loses his way during a hunt and takes shelter in a hut where three sisters live.
+In another Finnish-Swedish tale, from Nyland, originally collected by Finnish folklorist Anders Allardt from Sjundeå with the title Om ién kugg i Eggland, from Sjundeå, the King of England loses his way during a hunt and takes shelter in a hut where three sisters live.
 In the same night, the king overhears their talk: the elder wants to marry the baker, the middle one to the cook, and the youngest to the king himself.
 The king marries the sisters to their suitors of choice, to the jealousy of his sisters-in-law.
 The jealous sisters take the queen's children, their nephews and niece, cast them in the water, but the children are saved by a miller.
 In this tale, when he is seventeen years old, the queen's elder child, a boy, has a dream about "the promised land", and goes there.
 He becomes stone, as does his younger brother.
 Their sister goes to "the promised land", finds the talking bird in cage, the "levande vatten" (living water) and the "levande träd" (living tree).

-In a tale from Nagu, an old man pays a visit to a house where three orphaned siblings live, and tells them about the three treasures in a distant land: the talking bird, the playing water and the living tree that always bear fruit.
+In a tale from Nagu, an old man pays a visit to a house where three orphaned siblings live, and tells them about the three treasures in a distant land: the talking bird, the playing water and the living tree that always bears fruit.
 The siblings, two boys and a girl, decide to look for the treasures.
 The elder two fail and become stone, while the girl takes the items and rescues her brothers.
 She decorates their house with the objects.
 During a hunt, a king sees the objects and visits the siblings' house.
 The talking bird then reveals the king is the siblings' father, and they were taken by a troll years ago.